How to Plan for DoD Retirement

 Essential Documents

-• Will: Outlines how your assets will be distributed
+- Will: Specifies exactly how your assets will be distributed and who will care for minor children

-• Power of Attorney: Designates someone to make legal decisions on your behalf
+- Power of Attorney: Designates someone to make financial and legal decisions if you’re unable to

-• Healthcare Directive: Specifies your medical care preferences
+- Healthcare Directive: Documents your medical care preferences including end-of-life decisions

 Consider Post-Retirement Employment